spytheman/php-parallel-downloader/README.md

 --------------

-#ParallelDownloader
+#ParallelProxyCrawler
    A PHP class to download many urls in parallel using different http proxies.

-   See the test_real_with_public_proxies_and_urls.php file for an example invokation.
+   See the provided **test_real_with_public_proxies_and_urls.php** and the **filedownloader.php** files for example invokations.

 --------------

-   After the class has downloaded an URL, an overideable callback function named 'process_result' will be invoked.
-You can easily override it to do anything you want, like: store the content in a file, put it in a DB, parse it and extract some info ...
+   After the class has downloaded an URL, an overideable callback function named '*process_result*' or an overrideable callback '*on_failed_url*' will be invoked.
+You can easily override them to do anything you want, like: store the content in a file, put it in a DB, parse it and extract some info ...

-   Just ensure that you return false when you want the URL to be retried again, using a different proxy (perhapse because the proxy that was used, returned an ad, instead of the real content, or an network error occured, and so on ...)
+   Just ensure that you return **false** from '*process_result*' when you want the URL to be retried again, using a different proxy (perhapse because the proxy that was used, returned an ad, instead of the real content, or an network error occured, and so on ...)

-   See the provided test_real_with_public_proxies_and_urls.php for an example invokation.

-   See the end of the paralleldownloader.php for an example of subclassing and overiding the process_result function.
+   See the end of the paralleldownloader.php for examples of subclassing and overiding the callback functions.

 --------------

+#slowproxy

-   The folder slowproxy contains a simple NodeJS based http proxy with configurable latency (minimum latency time and a variable random jitter time).
+   The folder slowproxy contains a simple _http://nodejs.org/_ based http proxy with configurable latency (minimum latency time and a variable random jitter time).